freeCodeCamp/freeCodeCamp/docs/how-to-make-contribution-to-codebase.md

 Follow these guidelines to contribute to the codebase.
 This is highly recommended if you want to contribute regularly.

-Ignoring these steps will soil your copy which makes the contributing, maintaining, and reviewing processes difficult.
+Ignoring these steps may soil your copy which makes the contributing, maintaining, and reviewing processes difficult.

-## Making Contributing To Codebase
+## Contributing to the Codebase

 You can now make changes to files and commit your changes to your fork, which you can prepare by reading [how to set up freecodecamp](how-to-setup-freecodecamp-locally.md).